hibatoarrahmen/the-wild-oasis-main/README.md

 ## Overview

-The **Wild Oasis** project is a modern web application built using **React**, enhanced with **LangChain** for AI-driven interactions.
-This project demonstrates the power of modern web development tools, focusing on mastering **React fundamentals**, state management, performance optimization, SPA development, and integrating AI functionalities.
-Additionally, the application is deployed on **AWS** using **SAM (Serverless Application Model)** for efficient and scalable cloud management.
+The **Wild Oasis** project helps administrators to book and manage hotel capacity.
+This modern web application is built using **React**, enhanced with **LangChain** for AI-driven interactions, and utilizes **Supabase** as the backend for seamless data management and real-time capabilities.
+It showcases the power of modern web development tools, focusing on mastering React fundamentals, state management, performance optimization, SPA development, and integrating AI functionalities.
+These features enable administrators to quickly access data without performing manual searches.
+Additionally, the application is deployed on **AWS** using the **Serverless Application Model (SAM)** for efficient and scalable cloud management.

 ---